Inzhenerka/docs.getdbt.tech/website/docs/docs/dbt-versions/core-upgrade/05-upgrading-to-v1.10.md

 ```

 dbt detects the unrecognized custom property (`dbt_is_awesome`) and silently continues.
-Without a set of strictly defined inputs, it becomes harder to validate your project's configuration.
+Without a set of strictly defined inputs, it becomes challenging to validate your project's configuration.
 This creates unintended issues such as:
 - Silently ignoring misspelled properties and configurations (for example, `desciption:` instead of `description:`).
 - Unintended collisions with user code when dbt introduces a new “reserved” property or configuration.

-Starting in dbt v1.10, you will receive deprecation warnings for dbt code that will become invalid in the future, including:

-- Unrecognized resource properties, configurations, and top-level keys
-- Duplicate YAML keys in the same file
-- `{% endmacro %}` tags without a corresponding `{% macro %}` tag
-- And more

 ## Quick hits